scorpido74/azure-docs.nl-nl/articles/data-explorer/database-table-policies-csharp.md

 };

 var resourceGroupName = "testrg";
-//The cluster and database that are created as part of the Prerequisites var clusterName = "mykustocluster";
+//The cluster and database that are created as part of the prerequisites var clusterName = "mykustocluster";
 var databaseName = "mykustodatabase";
 await kustoManagementClient.Databases.AddPrincipalsAsync(resourceGroupName, clusterName, databaseName,